 With this journal, we would like to promote academic exchange on current developments in VET.
 In our opinion, knowledge about the many international developments in VET has been too limited so far.
 However, since the importance of VET is increasing significantly, the need for academic exchange is also growing.
 There is a lack of scholarly journals with which these research results can be systematically shared.
 Although the global development of VET systems is the focus of this journal, it is welcoming numerous foci of vocational education studies, i.e. philosophy of (vocational) education, didactics, or history of (vocational) education.

 IJVES is committed to the free availability of research and thus supports the global exchange of knowledge.
 All articles are freely accessible from the moment of publication.
 The publication of the articles is free of charge for the authors.
-All articles in the journal are published under the Creative Commons licence CC-BY 4.0.
-This licence allows to freely copy and redistribute the material in any medium or format and to remix, transform, and build upon the material for any purpose, even commercially.
+All articles in the journal are published under the Creative Commons license CC-BY 4.0.
+This license allows to freely copy and redistribute the material in any medium or format and to remix, transform, and build upon the material for any purpose, even commercially.
+The copyright remains by the authors.
+Following this policy, IJVES permits and encourages authors to post items submitted to the journal on personal websites or institutional repositories both prior to and after publication, while providing bibliographic details that credit, if applicable, its publication in this journal.
 By submitting their manuscript, authors accept these conditions.

 Editorial process